5 Types of Flooring for your Home

 2. Laminate Flooring

-Scratch-resistant: Laminate flooring is another popular choice because of the perks it offers.
+Scratch-resistant: Laminate is another popular choice because of the perks it offers.
 Scratch-resistant and noise-resistant options are available when installing laminate flooring.
-Generally, laminate flooring is more anti-scratch than your average hardwood flooring.
+Generally, laminate is more anti-scratch than your average hardwood flooring.

 Ease of installation: Laminate flooring offers many styles all easy to install.
 In most cases, it tends to require less maintenance than more traditional types of floorings.